-She Has A Name is committed to engaging & equipping volunteers, serving partner organizations, and providing job readiness initiatives for survivors.
-We join together declaring that victims and survivors of human trafficking have a name, nobility, and a narrative.
-This e-book describes more about the issue of human trafficking and how we respond:
+She Has A Name is committed to engaging the community, strengthening partner organizations, and equipping survivors through workforce development.
+We join together declaring that survivors of human trafficking have a name, a nobility, and a narrative.
+Our 2017 Annual Report is a helpful resource in learning more about who we are as an organization.

 To see all those impacted by human trafficking restored into society and thriving in their community.

 We can't care about an issue we don't know exists.
 As a community resource we hold quarterly classes that offer a framework to understand human trafficking and serve survivors.
 Training focuses on defining human trafficking, the needs of survivors and getting connected.

 We act as a resource to survivors by standing in the gap between restorative care and transitional employment by teaching job skills that contribute to transformational work.
 Our hope is that more survivors would be restored into society, welcomed in the workplace and thriving in their community.

 As a resource to practitioners, we connect existing efforts with best practices, evidence-based research, and community capital to provide exceptional care to survivors.
 We're focused on assessing and delivering projects to streamline efforts, enabling organization to focus on what they do best: care for survivors.

 Courtney graduated from Capital University in 2013 with a degree in Communications, Spanish, and Journalism.
 As executive director Courtney is responsible for implementing the mission and vision of She Has A Name.
 Her favorite part of her job is guiding individuals and organizations in discovering how they can join the abolitionist movement in unique and meaningful ways.
 She loves drinking tea, baking bread, and hiking.